ersanchez/notes/shell-scripting.md

 Execute two programs listed on one line sequentially by separating them with a semicolon (`;`)

-Execute programs in parallel without waiting for completion by using an ampersand at the end of the line like this:
+Execute programs in parallel (and in the background) without waiting for completion by using an ampersand at the end of the line like this:

 	$ blah &
 	$ bleep &